Level 9, Medical Ward

 - Fax: 01273 523131

-With 31 beds in total, the medical ward incorporates the four-bedded Oncology Day care Ward.
+With 26 beds in total, the medical ward incorporates the four-bed Oncology Day Care ward.
 It is open 24 hours a day, seven days a week and cares for babies, children and young people up to the age of 19.

 Access to the ward is strictly controlled by a video entry system for visitors and by electronic card access for staff that have access rights for the ward.
 The entrances to the ward are monitored 24 hours a day by video cameras linked to our security control room.
 All of this ensures that children remain in a safe environment whilst in the care of the teams on the ward.

-The paediatric team is led by ward manager Helen Silk and supported by a compliment of highly experienced paediatric nurses, surgical, medical and allied healthcare professionals, all of whom specialise in the care of children and young people.
+The paediatric team is led by the ward manager and supported by a compliment of highly experienced paediatric nurses, surgical, medical and allied healthcare professionals, all of whom specialise in the care of children and young people.

 The ward has 19 single bedrooms with their own bathrooms, giving children and their parents or carers plenty of privacy and quiet.
 Two of these are designed for older children, with a semi-separated parents’ bedroom for more privacy.
 The other beds are in roomy four-bed bays with an en suite bathroom.
 These have plenty of central space for parents to sit and children to play with toys.

 All bedrooms have specially designed low-level windows for children to look out of when they’re lying in bed.
 All beds have a television allowing children access to a range of channels, from children’s programmes, to documentaries and films.

 Mealtimes on the ward are protected times for children and young people.
 The menus are carefully chosen to be nutritious and feature food that children will recognise and eat.
 Vegetarian options are provided and, as the food is prepared on the ward, the hostess staff will try to provide something that a child would prefer if it is not on the menu.